Mae Young Classic (2018)

 The 2018 Mae Young Classic was a multi-night special event and tournament promoted by the American professional wrestling promotion, WWE.
 It was the second Mae Young Classic tournament produced and was constituted by a 32-competitor tournament exclusively for women from WWE's NXT brand division and wrestlers from the independent circuit.
 The tournament took place at Full Sail University in Winter Park, Florida and was taped on August 8–9, 2018 and aired on the WWE Network from September 5 to October 4 (round 1, round 2, quarterfinals, and semifinals).
-The tournament final match aired live as part of WWE's all-female pay-per-view Evolution, which was held on October 28 at the Nassau Veterans Memorial Coliseum in Uniondale, New York.
-The winner of this second tournament was Toni Storm.
+The tournament final match aired live as part of WWE's all-female pay-per-view Evolution, which was held on October 28 at the Nassau Veterans Memorial Coliseum in Uniondale, New York.The producer of tournament was Sarah stock The winner of this second tournament was Toni Storm.

 Background

 In 2017, the American professional wrestling promotion WWE held a 32-woman tournament called the Mae Young Classic.
 It involved wrestlers from WWE's NXT brand and wrestlers from the independent circuit.
 The event was named in honor of the late WWE Hall of Famer Mae Young, who is considered a pioneer of women's wrestling.
 In April 2018, WWE announced a second Mae Young Classic tournament, following up on the 2017 tournament.

 On June 22, 2018, WWE confirmed the tournament would once again have 32 competitors from NXT and the independent circuit, with the event being held at Full Sail University in Winter Park, Florida on August 8–9.
 On July 12, the first two competitors for the 2018 tournament were announced as Kaitlyn and Rhea Ripley.
 The tournament final match was scheduled to be held as part of WWE's all-female pay-per-view Evolution, taking place on October 28 at the Nassau Veterans Memorial Coliseum in Uniondale, New York.

 On August 8, it was announced that the show would air every Wednesday on the WWE Network immediately after NXT, beginning September 5.
 Beth Phoenix, Renee Young, and Michael Cole were confirmed as the commentators for the event.
 In addition, the week prior to the first episode, WWE Network aired a bracketology special.